Nathan-Fenner/go-peg-tree/README.md

 our types like this (the rest are left to the reader's imagination):

 ```

+type Type ...      // exercise for the reader
+type Statement ... // exercise for the reader

 type Argument {
   Name string
   Type Type